stephenscaff/vimeo-playlists/readme.md

 # 📼 Vimeo Playlist

-A pure JavaScript library using the Vimeo Player API to create a continous and navigatable playlist (and interface) of Vimeo Vids.
+A pure JavaScript library to create a continous playlist of Vimeo Videos.

 Simply define your markup and playlist template, pass an array of Vimeo IDs, profit 💵 💵 💵.